5 Noteworthy Women in PCB Design

 In celebration of International Women’s Day, I’d like to take a moment to reflect on some of the amazing conversations I’ve had with different women in technology over the course of this past year.

-Here are 5 Noteworthy Women in PCB Design that I think you should take the time to get to know too.
+Here are 5 Noteworthy Women in circuit board design that I think you should take the time to get to know too.

 Susy Webb works for Fairfield Nodal in Houston, Texas, which makes oil exploration and monitoring equipment for land and ocean environments.
 The devices they make pick up energy waves that are sent down into the earth.
 Those energy waves can then be interpreted and give an idea of if there may be oil deposits in the earth in a given area.